sabihismail/CryptocurrencyBalanceViewer/README.md

 # Cryptocurrency Balance Viewer with Bittrex.com Support
 This application stores data about the worth of all stored coins on your Bittrex.com account.
-Included is a data visualizer which allows you to view your wallet's ups-and-downs in a convenient stacked area line graph.
+Included is a data visualizer which allows you to view your wallet's ups-and-downs in a convenient Highstocks chart.

 This application is created in Node.JS and data is stored in a MongoDB database.